j-c-cook/Cython-Wrapped-Cpp/README.md

 Associated Files - [HelloWorldFunc.cpp](CppFunctions/HelloWorld/HelloWorldFunc.cpp), &nbsp; [HelloWorldFunc.h](CppFunctions/HelloWorld/HelloWorldFunc.h), &nbsp; [HelloWorldFunction_.pyx](CppFunctions/HelloWorld/HelloWorldFunction_.pyx)

 ### Prime Numbers
-This is different from the Prime Numbers example which is solely in Cython.
+This is different from the previous Prime Numbers example which is solely in Cython.
 This example makes use of a function to find prime numbers from 0 to n, which is "crunched" in C++.